 Some people experience them more strongly than others, and they typically include symptoms like:

-- A feeling of panic/anxiety/doom/fear of death
+- A feeling of panic or anxiety, sometimes doom or fear of death

 - Rapid heartbeat

 - Lightheadedness and shortness of breath / a sense you can’t breathe enough air (caused by hyperventilation)